crimist/ctf/cybersci2022/ballast/README.md

 ...
 ```

 There were 2 HTTP servers running on the machine.
-Visting each server showed that `:3002` was running a different challenge. `:31968` was what I nedeed to exploit.
+Visiting each server showed that `:3002` was running a different challenge. `:31968` was what I needed to exploit.

 Navigating to `:31968` provided a convenient swagger definitions page behind a warning page due to the self signed certificate.